keefertaylor/TezosKit/TezosKit/README.md

 ## Client
 Contains logic and error handling for the gateway to interact with the Tezos network.

-## Cryptography
+## Conseil

-Contains logic related to signing and key generation.
+Contains logic and error handling related to Conseil

 ## Models
 Contains model objects for use in TezosKit.